bjlittle/geovista/docs/src/quick_start.rst

 are rendered using the
 :term:`perceptually uniform <Perceptually Uniform Colormap>` `cmocean balance`_ diverging colormap, along with
 `10m Natural Earth coastlines`_.
-Note that, the land cells are masked.
+Note that the land cells are masked.

 .. pyvista-plot::
     :context: